sccn/sccn.github.io/workshops/EEGLAB_2013_UCSD.md

 The 17th EEGLAB Workshop took place from Thursday evening, November 14th through Monday, November 18th at San Diego Supercomputer Center of the University of California San Diego, La Jolla, CA, USA.
-Participants will be expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
-The workshop will introduce and demonstrate the use of EEGLAB and EEGLAB plug-in tools for performing analysis of EEG and related data, with detailed method expositions and practical exercises.
+Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
+The workshop will introduce and demonstrate the use of EEGLAB and EEGLAB plugin tools for performing analysis of EEG and related data, with detailed method expositions and practical exercises.
 The program begins with an open house reception and poster sharing session the evening (5:00-8:00 pm) of the 14th, a day